-Wildflowers are a great, and beautiful, way to encourage our precious bees and other insects to your garden.
-And once they've arrived, you might even want to build a bee hotel give them some accommodation.
+Wildflowers are a great and beautiful way to encourage our precious bees and other insects into your garden or communal space, and attract a bit of nature closer to home.
+Once they've arrived, you may even want to build a bee hotel give them some accommodation.

 Follow these easy tips to create a habitat that offers food and shelter to wildlife.